-Our offices are located in the historic Samurai neighborhood of Tokyo and in the prestigious Bay Street financial core of Toronto --making us the first and only Samurai Center outside of Japan.
-We also house an unrivaled Samurai Museum with one of the world's largest collections of Samurai objects and artifacts and our Samurai Exhibit sponsored by the Govt of Canada and inaugurated by Akhilesh Mishra, Head of the ICCR, and attended by the Lt.
+Our offices are located in the historic Samurai neighbourhood of Tokyo and in the prestigious Bay Street financial core of Toronto --making us the first and only Samurai Center outside of Japan.
+We also house an unrivalled Samurai Museum with one of the world's largest collections of Samurai objects and artifacts and our Samurai Exhibit sponsored by the Govt of Canada and attended by the Lt.
 Governor on behalf of the Queen and Japanese Diplomats was dubbed the "most successful ever held in Canada".
 Furthermore, we set records at the Olympics and the Panam Games by teaching the Bushido to a record number of medalists.
-In addition, we house a Samurai Temple to continue the Buddhist traditions of the Samurai -- who themselves preserved the Mahayana Buddhist tradition of ancient India's Golden Age that ended with the Nalanda Holocaust.
+In addition, we house a Samurai Temple to continue the Buddhist traditions of the Samurai.